Wilhelm Brückner (murderer)

-Wilhelm Brückner was a German spree killer who killed nine members of his family in Hassenberg and Lindenberg, German Reich during the night of June 6 to June 7, 1925, before committing suicide.
+Wilhelm Brückner was a German spree killer who killed nine members of his family in Hassenberg and Lindenberg, Germany, during the night of June 6 to June 7, 1925, before committing suicide.
+He used an axe and a kitchen knife.
+A posthumous evaluation described him as a "hysteric epileptic", suffering from intellectual disability but also mental illness with auditory hallucinations.

 Biography

+Brückner had been a life-long resident of Hassenberg, near Coburg.
+Around 1905, when he was about 10 years old, Brückner and his father were struck by lightning.
+His father was killed while he himself was left unconscious, and it was said that the incident caused a change of his character.

+During World War I he was conscripted repeatedly, but was discharged each time due to his "mental state", the last and final time in 1917.
+An evaluation conducted after his murders described him as a "hysteric epileptic", suffering from mental retardation.

-Brückner, who was described as a withdrawn oddball, worked as a basket maker.
-He was married twice and had a daughter who was 1 year old at the time of the murders.
+Brückner worked as a basket maker.
+He was described as a withdrawn oddball.

+He was married twice.
 His first marriage failed after discord with his wife about their religious faith.

-When Brückner was about 10 years old his father was struck and killed by lightning, while he himself was left unconscious, an incident that was said to have caused a change of his character.
-During World War I he was conscripted repeatedly, but was discharged each time due to his mental state, the last and final time in 1917.
-An evaluation conducted after his murders described him as a hysteric epileptic, suffering from mental retardation.
+He had a daughter who was 1 year old at the time of the murders.